mondeja/mdpo/docs/before-using.rst

 ========================

 Use one Markdown file for each language.
 This is the most commonly used.
-For example, Jekyll plugins like `jekyll-multiple-languages-plugin`_ uses it:
+For example, site generator plugins like `jekyll-multiple-languages-plugin`_ and `mkdocs-static-i18n-plugin`_ use it:

 Advantages
 ----------